dialog-semiconductor/BLE_SDK6_examples/1wire_example/Readme.md

 * **Hardware configuration**

 	- This example runs on The DA14585 Bluetooth Smart SoC devices.
-	- A breadboard is used for connecting the buscomponents to the develepment kit as shown in the lay-out schematic underneath where the appropriate pins are highlighted.
+	- A breadboard is used for connecting the buscomponents to the develepment kit as shown in the lay-out schematic underneath.
+The jumper settings are displayed in pink.
 	- The Basic or pro Development kit is needed for this example.
 	- Connect the USB Development kit to the host computer.
 	- Button is configured to P1_1 corresponding to SW3 on the Pro Development kit.